Last update: 16th April 2018

 Roll On Bingo is a twist on both 75 and 90 ball bingo that is found at Virtue Fusion bingo sites and also at the Relax Gaming powered Bingo.com.
 In a Roll On Bingo game, the game starts and is won as normal but balls continue to be called after someone completes full house (or the pattern) until a specified further number of players have completed it and they all win consolation prizes (typically bingo bonus rather than cash).

-Bingo Royale is the Gamesys version of Roll On Bingo and instead of being pre-announced, the feature is triggered randomly.
-Instead of there being a quota of extra winners, a number of extra balls are called (up to 5) and a community jackpot is shared by everyone who wins as a result of the extra calls.
+Bingo Royale is the Gamesys version of Roll On Bingo and instead of being pre-announced, the Royal Pardon feature is triggered randomly in 30% of games.
+Instead of there being a quota of extra winners, a number of extra balls are called (up to 5, determined by how many times the Royal Dog barks) and a community jackpot is shared by everyone who wins as a result of the extra calls.

 These bingo variants all either have some previously unheard of ball and card configuration, or some feature that materially alters how the game plays out.